Pasko Rakic: Research

 Rakic is known for his studies of the development and evolution of the brain.
 More specifically, he has discovered and formulated basic cellular and molecular mechanisms of proliferation and migration of neurons in the cerebral cortex, the brain's outer layer, which plays a key role in cognition and human exceptional mental capacities.

 According to Nature Medicine, his first experiments at Harvard required an especially large research grant, that enabled exposure of non-human primate rhesus monkeys to so much radioactive thymidine that manufacturers had to retool their entire production system to provide it.
 Rakic injected the monkeys' fetuses with radioactive thymidine at a particular time after conception.
 Only replicating cells took up the radioactive label, which enabled Rakic to trace the lineages of brain cells as they were created.
 He and his team then sliced the brain of each monkey into 7,000 sections, which were stored in Rakic's collection for the benefit of future researchers.
 Because he used a radiolabel that decays slowly, the slides should be useful for years, and have so far led to more than 24 papers.
 This material has also provided evidence that contributed one of the significant tenets of Neuroscience, that neurons of the cerebral cortex last for the entire lifespan and are irreplaceable.

 This and other material, such as tissue from monkeys of different age, are available in MacBrainResource.

 Rakic discovered the early commitment of newborn neurons to their laminar, radial and areal fates and proposed differential cell adhesion as the basic mechanism for their surface-mediating migration along transient radial glial scaffolding.
 These studies led him to postulate the "radial unit hypothesis" and "protomap" hypotheses of cortical development and evolution that provide the framework for understanding basic principles of normal and pathological development of the human brain.

-These concept were further elaborated in his paper published in the journal Neuron in 2013.
+These concepts were further elaborated in his paper published in the journal Neuron in 2013.